Math & Probability

 Investing is not a purely mathematical endeavor.
 There are emotions involved.
 When investors are happy and optimistic, they will pay more for a stock than they would if they were worried and pessimistic.
 That's where probability comes into play.

-In the stock market, the odds are stacked against you, unfortunately.
+In the stock market, the odds are stacked against you.
 Unless you have some kind of an edge.
 Your edge can be something like an intimate familiarity with a certain company, and their prospects for future growth.
 Or it could be a superior strategy that is unique and profitable.
+Other examples of having an edge include being self-aware, thinking critically, and having a well designed investment plan that keeps you on track.

-Without an edge, the probability of beating the market are slim to none.
+Without an edge, the probability of beating the market consistently are slim to none.